Digital Marketing

 What About AI Writing Tools?

-Use AI as an assistant, not a replacement.
-The best content combines AI efficiency with your authentic expertise.
+Use AI as a tool, not a ghostwriter.
+The best content mixes AI speed with your authentic expertise.

 Measuring Content Performance

-- Search rankings: Are you appearing for target keywords?
+• Search rankings: Are you showing up for your target keywords?

-Don’t obsess over metrics early on.
-Give content six months to a year to show results—SEO especially takes time.
+Don’t obsess over numbers early.
+Give content six months to a year.
+SEO takes time to show results.

 Common Content Marketing Mistakes

 Talking about yourself too much.
-Content should help your audience, not just promote your business.
-The ratio should be 80% helpful, 20% promotional.
+Help your audience first.
+Content should be 80% helpful, 20% promotional.

 Being too generic.
-Specific, detailed content outperforms vague overviews.
+Specific, detailed content outranks vague overviews.
 “5 Ways Houston Humidity Affects Your Paint Job” beats “Painting Tips.”

 Inconsistent effort.
-A burst of activity followed by months of silence doesn’t build audience.
-Sustainable consistency wins.
+A burst of work followed by six months of silence kills momentum.
+Consistency wins.

-Ignoring your unique perspective.
-Don’t try to sound like everyone else.
-Your specific experience and viewpoint is what makes your content valuable.
+Sounding like everyone else.
+Don’t do it.
+Your experience and viewpoint make your content valuable.

 Getting Started This Week

-Choose one format.
-Blog posts are usually the best starting point.
+2. Choose one format.
+Blog posts work best to start.

-Publish and share.
-Post it on your site and share on social media.
+4. Publish and share.
+Put it on your site and share on social.

-Schedule your next piece.
-Put it on the calendar for two weeks from now.
+5. Schedule your next piece.
+Add it to the calendar for two weeks out.

-Content marketing is a long game, but every piece of useful content you publish works for you forever.
+Content marketing is a long game.
+Every useful piece you publish works for you forever.

 Need Help With Your Content Strategy?

-Effective content marketing integrates with your overall digital marketing approach and supports your SEO efforts.
-We help Houston businesses create content strategies that drive real results.
+Content marketing works best when it connects with your overall digital marketing approach and supports your SEO efforts.
+We help Houston businesses build content strategies that drive real results.

 Ready to start creating content that attracts customers?
 Contact us to discuss your content marketing goals.